 Baden-Württemberg offers all kinds of education establishments to meet the professional development needs of students.
-On the website of the and the there are lots of tips about studying in Germany: from the recognition of school and academic qualifications, applying for a visa and arranging health insurance through to student jobs and internships.
+On the website of the Baden-Württemberg Studyguide (opens in a new tab) and the German Academic Exchange Service (opens in a new tab)there are lots of tips about studying in Germany: from the recognition of school and academic qualifications, applying for a visa and arranging health insurance through to student jobs and internships.

 Universities in Stuttgart

 Stuttgart has a long tradition as a place of higher learning.
 Three of its universities were founded in the first half of the 19th century.

 Education and research are a top priority in Stuttgart.
 A wide range of state-of-the-art teaching and research facilities ensure that Stuttgart maintains its leading position, which is globally recognised.

 Systematic research is carried out at the universities and, at the same time, they offer a wide spectrum of study programmes.
 Together, Stuttgart and the region are establishing one of Europe’s strongest research sites with the highest concentration of scientific institutions in Germany.